sourcegraph/about/handbook/engineering/releases/index.md

 ### Weekend releases

-If the 20th falls on a non-working day, the release captain has the right but not the obligation to change the day (+/- 3 days) the release images are published.
+If the 20th falls on a non-working day, the release captain has the right but not the obligation to change the day (+/- 3 days) that the release images are published.
 If they decide to do this, they should move the google calendar events and announce the change in the #dev-announce channel.